Modify Detection Rules

 2. Click the Exceptions tab.

-Step 2: Review content in your environment that matched this detection rule
+Step 2: Review content in your environment that matched this Detection Rule

 If the logic of this rule has matched content in your environment, you can review data from recent alerts and notable events caused by the detection(s).
-This match data can help you determine which key value pairs you’d like to add an exception for.
+This matched data can help you determine which key value pairs you’d like to add an exception for.

 Step 3: Select an exception-level Rule Action and Priority

-If you select “Creates Investigations” as the exception-level rule action, you can optionally select an exception-level priority for investigations created from the key-value pair(s) you define.
+If you select Creates Investigations as the exception-level rule action, you can optionally select an exception-level priority for investigations created from the key-value pair(s) you define.
 If you choose not to select an exception-level priority, your exception will inherit the rule priority.

 Step 4: Define exception logic

-You can define the logic of your exception with key-value pairs, or a Log Entry Query Language (LEQL) query.
+You can define the logic of your exception with key-value pairs or a Log Entry Query Language (LEQL) query.

 Define exception logic with key-value pairs

 Enter the details for one or more key-value pairs that you would like to add an exception for.
-A key-value pair consists of two elements: a key that defines the data set, and a value that belongs to the set.
+A key-value pair consists of two elements: a key that defines the data set and a value that belongs to the set.

 Use these best practices when specifying key-value pairs: